themagicteeth/cfg/.cfg/README.md

     sudo pacman -S git curl npm

-# Base-16
+## Select a Base-16 Colorscheme
 Base 16 is a set of colorschemes that can be applied to a range of applications.
 The first step is to go [here](https://chriskempson.github.io/base16/) and take some time to choose a color scheme you like.
 Be sure to remember the name of it.
 I chose base16-flat256.
+This colorscheme will be the one used throught the setup.

 There are tools to create Base-16 colorschemes for applications, and there are also repositories with premade configurations for each theme.
-These will be references with their respective applications throughout the guide.
+These will be referenced with their respective applications throughout the guide.

 **Resources:**
 [Base-16 Website](http://chriskempson.com/projects/base16)